-UGANDA AND RWANDA GORILLA AND SAFARI TOUR
+UGANDA GORILLA AND SAFARI TOUR

 The closest relative to man is the mountain gorilla, 98% genetically human and struggling to fight bight from the brink of extinction.
 Playful, intelligent and powerful, they are also shy by nature.
 The live in families headed up by a male silverback, so named for the silvery grey hairs on his back as he reaches maturity.

 In Bwindi NP/Buhoma (Uganda), there are 3 habituated Gorilla groups that can be viewed by tourists.
 In Bwindi NP/Rushaga (Uganda), there are 5 habituated Gorilla groups that can be viewed by tourists.
 In Bwindi NP/Ruhija (Uganda), there are 4 habituated Gorilla groups that can be viewed by tourists and there is Nkuringo sector with 1 Gorilla group that can be viewed by tourists.
 Each group can be visited by a maximum of 8 people per day and the visit lasts only 1 hour.

 Gorilla permits currently cost $600 per permit.
 Permits cannot be reserved and as such, have to be bought and paid in full on date of booking.
 As such, there may be 24 permits available for a specific date when you make an enquiry and the next day, all permits may be sold.
 As such, once you have decided on your date of tracking, if permits are available we will request full payment for the permit.
 If by the time the funds are cleared the permits have been sold out, we will give a full refund.
 Once the permit is bought and secured, there is a 100% cancellation penalty.

 Day Three: Murchison Falls National Park

 Day Nine: Great Mountain Gorillas